People’s Republic of China

 Nanjing Union Theological Seminary

-The China Mission Network is among more than 40 networks that connect Presbyterians who share a common mission interest.
+The Presbyterian China Network is among more than 40 mission networks that connect Presbyterians who share a common mission interest.
 Most participants are involved in mission partnerships through congregations, presbyteries or synods.
 Network members come together to coordinate efforts, share best practices and develop strategies.